 Picture this, it’s a cold winter day and you feel like eating something that’s going to not only satisfy your hunger but also warm you up.
 Well I have the answer to all your problems, Short Rib Soup!
-The perfect savory combination everyone will love!

 Short Rib Soup is a hearty soup that could easily be a main entree or an appetizer, make sure you serve it with a hearty loaf of bread or Sweet Potato Cornbread to soak up all of the zesty goodness.
 I also served mine with a leafy green side salad.

 Bone-In vs Boneless Short Ribs